-Click fraud is any form of ‘invalid click’ (as the PPC platforms refer to these clicks) which has a malicious intention.
+Click fraud is any form of ‘invalid click’ (as the PPC platforms refer to these clicks) that has a malicious intention.
 This can be from your rivals who are looking to deplete your advertising budget.
 Or it might be an automated traffic source clicking on your paid links – for example bots.

 Competitor click fraud is probably one of the best examples of click fraud.
 This might also be one example where you might consider taking legal action.

 Ad fraud tends to be run by more sophisticated operators, usually managing click fraud processes on a wholesale scale.
-This tends to include use huge ad clicker botnets, spreading malware and using complex programming software to spoof websites to divert your marketing budget to their own pocket.
+This tends to include using huge ad clicker botnets, spreading malware, and using complex programming software to spoof websites to divert your marketing budget to their own pocket.

 Invalid traffic is what the PPC ad platforms refer to when talking about any non-genuine click on your paid ads.
 This includes everything from organised fraud down to genuine accidents such as a slip of the finger.

 The legal side

 As mentioned, the laws around the legality of click fraud (or otherwise) are a little murky.
 Generally, although most countries don’t have specific laws against click fraud, they do tend to have laws that cover cybersecurity or ‘information technology’.

 In conjunction with existing fraud laws, most court cases against click fraud focus on aspects such as wire fraud, data theft, deception, and money laundering.

 China, for example, has the Anti-Unfair Competition Law which is supposed to tackle issues such as stealing trade secrets and bribery.
 However, the wording of the ‘unfair advantage’ can also include fake clicks on paid ads, i.e; click fraud or ad fraud.